tc39/notes/es9/2018-09/sept-26.md

 DE: We have an implementation of the new decorators proposal in Babel 7.1.
 Thanks to the Babel core team for implementing this.

-LB: We wouldn't need babel for test262.
+LBR: We wouldn't need babel for Test262.

 DE: It would just be helpful as our first implementation.